Growth-Kinetics/diffmem_sample_memory/memories/contexts/the_story_of_the_door.md

 *   **[Core Event]** In the early hours of a winter morning, a small, detestable man (Mr. Hyde) calmly tramples a young girl and is subsequently cornered by Enfield and a crowd.
 *   **[Resolution]** To avoid scandal, Hyde is compelled to pay £100.
 He retrieves £10 in gold and a cheque for the balance from a mysterious, sordid building using his own key.
 *   **[Key Anomaly]** The cheque is genuine and signed by a famously reputable and charitable gentleman, leading to speculation about blackmail.
+*   **[Subsequent Event: Incident at the Window]** On a later walk, Enfield and Utterson see Dr. Jekyll at a window of the laboratory building.
+Jekyll appears "like some disconsolate prisoner" and, after a brief conversation, his face is overcome with "abject terror and despair" before the window is abruptly shut, horrifying the two onlookers.
 /END 📖 **Narrative Summary**

 /START